USD/TRY hits record high as uptrend persists

 Lira suffers as the central bank continues to favour growth over a strong currency

-The Turkish lira has been one of the biggest under-performers in the FX realm this year, with attempts to stabilise the economy after a major coronavirus-led contraction sparked record lows against the dollar.
+The Turkish lira has been one of the biggest under-performers in the FX realm this year, with attempts to stabilize the economy after a major coronavirus-led contraction sparked record lows against the dollar.

 This week will see the Turkish central bank return to the fold, with the latest monetary policy announcement coming on Thursday.